Brewstarke/SET-MH/README.md

 ## TO DO:
-maps.R needs repairing.
+-- maps.R needs repairing.
  * create leaflet map of all sites, popup of summart stats.
  * create static maps for reports etc.
+-- Summaries.R needs review.
+	* has it been fully replaced with the 'alternativeTechniques.R' code?

 ### DB to do's:
  - add GPS coords to AH1-3 shallow, PN1-6 shallow, HC1-3 shallow